-Today, one of the league’s main triumphs is that it serves to share the best practice initiatives of all and importantly those which are influencing staff and students to become agents of change.
+Nevertheless, the league’s main triumph remains the same; to share the best practice initiatives and influence staff and students to become agents of change.

 Shared Goals, Best in Class Initiatives